 About Great American Adventures, LLC

-Offering Historic Wild West Horseback Rides and Tours in and around:
+Offering Historic Wild West Horseback Rides and Tours

 Great American Adventures is owned and operated by Steve and Marcie Shaw, both having shared a great love for history revolving around the Wild West.
 That common interest blossomed into a passion and they began to offer horseback riding tours that showcase noteworthy locales and equally prominent Western icons.
 From Billy the Kid’s journey to Lincoln, New Mexico to Custer’s Last Stand at the Little Bighorn, the tours they organize promote an engaging and enriching experience for every participant.